PiotrNap/piotr-website-v1/content/about/index.md

 avatar: 'me.jpg'
 skills:
   - Javascript (ES6+)
-  - HTML & (S)CSS
-  - React
   - Node.js
+  - React / React Native
+  - PostgreSQL
-  - Git/Github
+  - Haskell
-  - Wordpress
+  - Plutus
 ---

 Hello!
-I'm Piotr Napierala, a front-end developer based in Belgium, Flemish region.
+I'm Piotr Napierala, a full-stack developer currently living in Belgium.

-I enjoy building meaningful applications, and pixel perfect user-experiences while working on upgrading my skills and continuously learning new things.
+I enjoy building meaningful web & mobile applications, pixel perfect user-experiences and feature rich back-ends.
+While working on upgrading my skills in Haskell and continuously learning new things about blockchain technologies, in specific Cardano.
-I'm interested in everything that lives on the internet and I'm always trying to understand the processes from the bottom up!

 Here are a few technologies that I've been working with recently: